seL4/docs/Developing/Building/Incorporating.md

 #### Kernel provided helpers

 Helper functions provided by the kernel scripts can all be found in `tools/helpers.cmake` in the seL4 repo.
-Most helper functions are only useful for the kernel build itself, but all of the config functions mentioned in the section above are defined here.
+Most helper functions are only useful for the kernel build itself, but all the config functions mentioned in the section above are defined here.

 #### cmake-tool provided helpers

 These helper functions are provided for user-level projects to use.
-They are provided in `common.cmake` and all of the files in `helpers/`.
+They are provided in `common.cmake` and all the files in `helpers/`.
 Notable functions are:
 - `DeclareRootserver(rootserver_target)`: Declares a CMake executable, `rootserver_target`, as the rootserver for the system.
 It can only be called once and will:
   - Change build flags for the target